aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/BattleControl.md

 The player phase is the most involved mainly handling UI naviguations on top of player actions.
 It is only active when battle,`enemy` is false.

-The enemy phase mostly involves each enemies doing their action when `enemy` is true and AdvanceMainTurn being the whole procedure that advances the turn and allows a fresh turn to start again.
+The enemy phase mostly involves each enemies doing their action when `enemy` is true and [AdvanceMainTurn](Battle%20flow/Action%20coroutines/AdvanceMainTurn.md) being the whole procedure that advances the turn and allows a fresh turn to start again.

+Each actor also have their own concept of turns called actor turn.
+An actor turn is composed of their action and other advancement logic such as the `cantmove` advance, the way for the game to track that an actor can act, needs to wait before being able to, or has multiple actions available.
+The actor turn advance is done by [AdvanceTurnEntity](Actors%20states/AdvanceTurnEntity.md) which is only called as part of [AdvanceMainTurn](Battle%20flow/Action%20coroutines/AdvanceMainTurn.md).

 ### hitactions
 There is a notable exception to this flow: an enemy is able to do what's known as a [hitaction](Battle%20flow/Update.md#enemies-hitaction).
 A hitaction occurs when the field of the same name on the enemy party member is true which causes the next Update cycle to process a temporary DoAction call on the enemy while placing `enemy` to true.
 This allows an enemy to seize control of the battle during the player phase with DoAction being aware of the hitaction thanks to the field being true.
 This is only temporary: DoAction will revert the battle state to where it was before once it's done including setting the enemy's `hitaction` back to false.
 When this happens, the battle can continue where it was in the player phase.